Eight Ways to make cleanups successful

 - More communication creates confidence and is better than insufficient communication.
 Take the time to share plans with stakeholders and get feedback along the way.
 This applies to the client, the project team, the authorities, the community, the residents, and any other stakeholders directly concerned.
 The involvement of all stakeholders helps to clarify problems at an early stage and to find a consensus.

 - Do not rush.
 Take your time and plan systematically and in advance.
-Think about all activities carefully and use the available information and tools to analyse data, to evaluate remediation technologies and to reinforce designs and optimizations.
+Think about all activities carefully and use the available information and tools to analyse data, to evaluate remediation technologies and to reinforce designs and optimisations.
 Identify every necessary controlling and approval task.
 Follow the advice not to do any harm.
 Then the remediation will finally be effective.
 Make use of experienced teams and staff.

 - Avoid mission impossible.
 Define smart remedial action objectives in cooperation with all project stakeholder - precise, attainable, relevant, and timely fixed or flexible, if possible.
 It might be necessary to be satisfied to achieve 95 percent of a defined remediation goal instead of making every effort to achieve the remaining 5 percent.
 Develop a clear exit and alignment strategy.